NLTP/Rules/README.md

    + (b) Players who wish to DPC or NPCb may be restricted to NPC/IPC or DPC roles respectively by the CRC based on skill level and strength of signups.
       - (i) The CRC will communicate any such restrictions with the applicant and attempt to reach an agreement.
       - (ii) A DPC signup will be considered overqualified if they meet any of the following criteria for their most recent season of NALTP:
-         * (1) They played the majority of their minutes in MLTP (majors or minors),
+         * (1) They played the majority of their minutes in MLTP (majors or minors);
-         * (2) They played at least half of total available regular-season minutes in minors AND had a positional or total NISH of 70 or higher,
+         * (2) They played at least half of total available regular-season minutes in minors AND had a positional or total NISH of 70 or higher;
-         * (3) They played at least half of total available regular-season minutes in NLTP-A AND had a positional or total NISH of 90 or higher, or
+         * (3) They played at least half of total available regular-season minutes in NLTP-A AND had a positional or total NISH of 90 or higher; or
          * (4) The player is deemed by the CRC to be beyond the skill level of NLTP.
    + (c) Applicants who are likely to play in NLTP as determined by the CRC will be ineligible for NPC captaincy.
    + (d) CRC members may only captain as a last resort.
 They should not be considered an option unless they end up at a deficit for captains and have issued additional calls for more qualified captains.
       - (i) CRC captains automatically recuse themselves from:
-         * (1) Any vote or discussion involving their team,
+         * (1) Any vote or discussion involving their team;
-         * (2) Any vote or discussion on an action that would adjust league standings,
+         * (2) Any vote or discussion on an action that would adjust league standings;
-         * (3) Any vote or discussion for a disciplinary action that would suspend a player on an opponent they are scheduled to face in the suspension period, and
+         * (3) Any vote or discussion for a disciplinary action that would suspend a player on an opponent they are scheduled to face in the suspension period; and
-         * (4) Any trade or free agency/waiver approval, in addition to not being allowed to view that info prior to other captains.
+         * (4) Any trade or free agency/waiver approval.
+              * (aa) Additionally, CRC captains are not allowed to view FA/waiver info prior to other captains.
       - (ii) CRC captains may not acquire another CRC member to play on or Co-captain their team.
    + (e) Official Co-Captains are not permitted to be members of any team other than the one they are co-captaining.
 If a Co-Captain should end up on any other roster than the one they are co-captaining, they will be removed from their position as official Co-Captain.
    + (f) Official Co-Captains may not be decided or announced prior to the draft if there is a possibility of them playing in NLTP as determined by the CRC.